Call4Cloud | MMP-C | Autopilot | Device Preparation

 “Organizations that use Azure Active Directory Conditional Access may want to exclude the Universal Store Service APIs and Web Application, AppID 45a330b1-b1ec-4cc1-9161-9f03992aa49f from their all users all cloud apps MFA policy to avoid this issue.”

-So did you read the blog I mentioned earlier?
-If not please do because I am mentioning that same AppID corresponding to exclude the Universal Store Service APIs and Web Application in Conditional Access when are having issues when requiring Online Microsoft Store apps during Autopilot.
+Did you read the blog I mentioned earlier?
+If not, please do because I am mentioning that same AppID corresponding to excluding the Universal Store Service APIs and Web Application in Conditional Access when we are having issues requiring Online Microsoft Store apps during Autopilot.

-But this time Microsoft is telling us to exclude that AppID when you are having issues with the Subscription Activation and you configure a Conditional Access to require MFA.
-The way I am reading it: When a subscription activation is taking place, the device reaches out to the Universal Store API to activate your license and when you are requiring MFA this could become an issue…
+But this time, Microsoft is telling us to exclude that AppID when you are having issues with Subscription Activation and you configure Conditional Access to require MFA.
+The way I am reading it: When a subscription activation is taking place, the device reaches out to the Universal Store API to activate your license, and when you require MFA, this could become an issue…

 Let’s find out for ourselves if this is indeed the case!